old-town-hot-springs-steamboat-colorado-hours-icon-01

 Low Impact Exercise Options in Water

-Oct 21, 2022 | Health & Wellness Inspiration, Homepage, Senior Tempo, Uncategorized
+Oct 21, 2022 | Health & Wellness Inspiration, Homepage, Uncategorized

 Low Impact ExercisePeggy Vanvliet has been a water aerobics instructor at Old Town Hot Springs for more than 30 years.
 She started as a lifeguard and even spent some time working at the front desk, where she observed a growing need for water-based exercise programs.